re-rxjs/react-rxjs.org/docs/api/utils/split.md

 sidebar_label: split()
 ---

-An RxJS operator that groups the items emitted by the source based on the `keySelector` function, emitting one Observable for each group.
+A [pipeable operator] that groups the items emitted by the source based on the `keySelector` function, emitting one Observable for each group.

 ```ts